stat133-sp19/hw-stat133-ycycchen/binomial/README.md

 Overview
 --------

-`"binomial"` is an [R](http://www.r-project.org/) package that provides functions for calculating probabilities of a binomial random variable, and related calcualtions such as the probability distribution, the expected value, variance, etc.
+This is a workout assignment from STAT 133.
+The purpose of this assignment is to create an R package, `"binomial"`, that implements functions for calculating probabilities of a binomial random variable, and related calculations such as the probability distribution, the expected value, variance, etc.

 Motivation
 ----------